Ana Ivanovic: Equipment and endorsements

-Ivanovic endorsed Nike apparel and shoes at the beginning of her professional career, but at the beginning of 2006 switched to rival Adidas.
+Ivanovic endorsed Nike apparel and shoes at the beginning of her professional career, but at the beginning of 2006 switched to rival Adidas and has her own signature line.
 Ivanovic then signed a lifetime contract with the company.
 Ivanovic became an Ambassador for Adidas once she retired from competitive tennis.
 She is believed to be the youngest athlete, male or female, to sign a contract of such longevity.

-She started with the Wilson racquets, eventually using the nCode nBlade painted H22.
+She started with Wilson racquets, eventually using the nCode nBlade painted H22.
 From the beginning of 2008 to the end of her career, Ivanovic used Yonex racquets.
-She previously used the RQiS 1 Tour XL 95, but at the beginning of the Western and Southern Financial Group Women's Open 2010 in Cincinnati switched to a prototype version of a new Yonex racket.
-Ivanovic played with the Yonex EZONE AI 98 model tennis racquet.
+She won the 2008 French Open using the Yonex RQiS 1 Tour 95 before switching to the Yonex RQiS 1 Tour XL 95 in 2009.
+She began using a prototype version of a new Yonex racquet at the 2010 Western & Southern Financial Group Masters and Women's Open in Cincinnati.
+Ivanovic then started endorsing Yonex's EZONE line beginning with the EZONE 100.
+She then switched to the Yonex EZONE XI 98 in 2012, then played with the Yonex EZONE AI 98 in 2014, and finished her career with the Yonex EZONE DR 98.

 In 2008, Ivanovic signed an endorsement deal with Rolex.

 Playing style

 Ivanovic was an offensive baseliner with an aggressive style of play.
 After winning the 2008 French Open and becoming No. 1, Ivanovic endured a decline in form.
 Many critics attributed this to lack of confidence.
 At the 2010 Australian Open, Hall of Famer Martina Navratilova commented that, "while she has absolutely no confidence in herself, she still fights till the last point."
-She since made some improvements to her playing style after appointing a new coach in 2010.
+She made some improvements to her playing style after appointing a new coach in 2010.
 As a result, she started to play with more confidence and won matches more consistently.